 The Scary Part

-The worrisome part of this electronic revolution remains the privacy issue but also a threat to human rights.
+The worrisome part of the electronic revolution is the privacy issue and its threat to freedom and independent actions.
 We have discussed the facilitating role that information control wields in the Chinese model.
 However, military coups or rebellions occur on a fairly regular basis in both the underdeveloped and developed countries.
 In these circumstances, Marshall Law is usually declared as the first action to rid the country of a corrupt government or as a simple power grab.
-To enshrine this take-over censorship, imprisonment of opposition leaders and journalists usually follows along with the appropriation of the broadcasting media outlets.
+To enshrine this take-over censorship, imprisonment of opposition leaders and journalists usually follows along with the expropriation of the broadcasting media outlets.
 Once in control, the Internet and social media are usually scrubbed of dissenters and then leveraged for propaganda purposes.
-The next step usually involves the assault or purge of the judicial system so as to make changes in the country’s Constitution to accept deviation from Democratic principles.
-During this process an external or internal enemy’s list is created and their threats to societal norms and the nation’s sovereignty exaggerated to justify the continued need for the police state.
+The next step usually involves the assault or purge of the judicial system so as to make changes in the country’s Constitution to accept deviation from historic guidance and principles.
+During this process an external or internal enemy’s list is created and their threats to societal norms and the nation’s sovereignty exaggerated to justify the continued or increasing need for military law and the police state.
 A failing economy, terrorism, religious and ethnic differences may be the justification for heavy handed suppression.
 Once in power, this is generally followed by a rigged election to put the stamp of legitimacy on the new regime.
 Throughout this process the existing institutions are weakened or replaced and the security forces brought under strict control of the ruling junta.
 The steps along the road to dictatorship are remarkable similar in most cases.

-Usually this chain of events occurs in failed states.
-But in particular China is not a failed state in terms of a stable society both economically and politically.
-By Western standards that include freedom and human rights it does not measure up and this malignant status quo in China is rooted and supported using modern IT for information control.
+Usually this chain of events toward authoritarian rule occurs in failed states.
+But in particular, China is not a failed state in terms of a stable society both economically and politically.
+By Western standards that include freedom and human rights but in China it equates to insuring a malignant status quo and sustainability supported by modern IT for total information control.

 Heretofore, this usurpation of power would be less durable than it is today because the tools to control the information flow and instigate surveillance were not as perfected or sophisticated before the IT era.
 Then lives were more private and opposition groups could better remain hidden or protected.
 But today once a coup is stabilized the mastery of the electronic media ensures greater sustainability of a tyrannical power grab.
 The dictatorship in North Korea, the theocracy in Iran and the budding sectarian government in Turkey are good examples.
 Moreover, when there is a coup or internal conflict in a sovereign state, outside nations are usually reluctant to get involved and risk getting mired in the intrigue of regime change or even civil war.
 At the end of the day, the inherent societal forces that have historically evolved toward representative government and universal suffrage may fall victim to the instruments and platforms of the information revolution.

-I certainly hope it remains pure science fiction that robots, clones and drones with learning algorithms could perform the usual tasks that comprise the majority of job descriptions for ordinary human beings.
-Unfortunately, if that were the case, humans would be relegated to volunteer status or underemployment with serious psychological effects.
+I certainly hope it remains to some degree pure science fiction that robots, clones and drones with learning algorithms can displace humans altogether and perform both the usual and complicated tasks that comprise the majority of job descriptions for us ordinary human beings.
+Unfortunately, if robots take over, humans would be relegated to volunteer status or underemployment with serious psychological effects.
 In this grim scenario a totalitarian state could use information control and a system of guaranteed base pay incentives and disincentives to totally control the lives of their subjects.
 Freedom would be relegated to the history books.

 I do not lose sleep worrying about the lives my grandchildren and great grandchildren.
 It is impossible to predict the future.
 Some young people are pessimists and forego or give excuses for not having children thinking that the future is too uncertain.
 I think the future is bright but society must deal with the longer term problems that the digital cyber world poses.
 Privacy and freedom of information exchange need protection to ward off ‘big brother’.